-St. Philomene School is pleased to offer Dual Language Immersion for the 2022-2023 school year for Transitional Kindergarten through Fourth grade in both English and Spanish.
+St. Philomene School is pleased to offer Dual Language Immersion for the 2023-2024 school year for Transitional Kindergarten through Fifth grade in both English and Spanish.

-An additional grade will be added yearly, ie, 2023-2024 Fifth grade will be Dual Language Immersion and so on.
+An additional grade will be added yearly, ie, 2024-2025 Sixth grade will be Dual Language Immersion and so on.

 In Dual Language Immersion, students spend half of the day learning their core curriculum in English and half of the day learning their core curriculum in Spanish.
 By being taught not just language fundamentals but academic subjects, students gain both languages.

 In addition, by learning two languages (English and Spanish) at an early age, studies show that our students are more likely to master both languages.
 The benefits of Dual Language Immersion are for both native English and Spanish speakers alike.
 Dual Language Immersion prepares students for the 21st century world.

-Not only is St. Philomene School the only Catholic Elementary School in the Diocese of Sacramento to offer Spanish Dual Language Immersion, we are also one of the few Catholic Schools offering this program across the country.
+Not only is St. Philomene School the only Catholic Elementary School in the Diocese of Sacramento to offer Spanish Dual Language Immersion, we are also one of the few Catholic Schools offering this highly regarded program across the country.